 Choking in cats is usually caused by a foreign object such as a bit of toy, bone or a hairball getting stuck in the throat.
 However, it can also be down to objects getting wrapped tightly around the neck.
-Symptoms include extreme distress, pawing at the mouth and drooling.
+Symptoms of cat choking include extreme distress, pawing at the mouth and drooling.
 Your cat may also rub their face on the ground and gag or wretch continuously.
 If the object is obstructing efforts to breathe, you may also see coughing, breathing difficulties, blue mucous membranes (cyanosis) and collapse.

 What if my cat is only gagging occasionally?

-Intermittent coughing with periods of being fine in the middle is not a typical sign of choking.
+Intermittent coughing with periods of being fine in the middle is not a typical sign of cat choking.
 Choking kittens or cats with objects stuck in their throats become very agitated and will make continuous efforts to move the object.